journalehsan/bomi/src/mpv/DOCS/man/vo.rst

     ``temporal-dither``
         Enable temporal dithering.
 (Only active if dithering is enabled in general.)
-This changes between 8 different dithering pattern on each frame by changing the orientation of the tiled dithering matrix.
+This changes between 8 different dithering patterns on each frame by changing the orientation of the tiled dithering matrix.
         Unfortunately, this can lead to flicker on LCD displays, since these have a high reaction time.

+    ``temporal-dither-period=<1-128>``
+        Determines how often the dithering pattern is updated when ``temporal-dither`` is in use.
+1 (the default) will update on every video frame, 2 on every other frame, etc.

     ``debug``
         Check for OpenGL errors, i.e. call ``glGetError()``.
-Also request a debug OpenGL context (which does nothing with current graphics drivers as of this writing).
+Also, request a debug OpenGL context (which does nothing with current graphics drivers as of this writing).

     ``interpolation``
         Reduce stuttering caused by mismatches in the video fps and display refresh rate (also known as judder).

+        .. warning:: This requires setting the ``--video-sync`` option to one of the ``display-`` modes, or it will be silently disabled.
+                     This was not required before mpv 0.14.0.

         This essentially attempts to interpolate the missing frames by convoluting the video along the temporal axis.
 The filter used can be